Cherry & Coconut Jelly Cups

 Add half the agar-agar paste to the coconut milk and the rest with the cherry juice.
 Add sugar if need be.

-Pour a spoon of cherry jelly and then place a few cherries on it.
+Pour a spoonful of cherry jelly and then place a few cherries on it.
 Cover with another spoon of jelly and set in the fridge for 10 minutes.

 Pour a spoon of coconut jelly on the cherry jelly and set it in the refrigerator.